human-conditions/yodrew.github.io-original/_pages/introduction.md

 : what is biologically appropriate (not merely usual or average)

 psyche
-: the faculty of consciousness, including:
+: the faculty of consciousness, specifically of man, including:

     - forms of intelligence and associations
         - moving: sensation / physical / instinctive / gut / reptilian